locuxs/MAPSpot/README.md

 # MAPSpot
-Mini project to play with addresses
+Mini project to play with addresses and display on a map